-To be eligible for SALUTE, you must be currently enrolled at UMGC, currently serving in or honorable discharged from the military, have completed at least 12 credit hours with UMGC, have served as a mentor in the One2One mentoring program for at least one term or be an active Vessey Veterans Resource Center (VRC) communicator (posting feedback on articles or to the social wall at least twice per month), display the highest ethical standards, and maintain a GPA of at least 3.0 as an undergraduate student.
-You are eligible to apply for higher tiers based on your cumulative GPA.
+To be eligible for SALUTE, you must be currently enrolled at UMGC; be currently serving in or have been honorably discharged from the military (including National Guard and reserves); have completed at least 12 credits with UMGC (or equivalent); have served as a mentor in the One2One mentoring program for at least one term, posted feedback on Vessey Veterans Student Union articles or to the social wall at least twice per month, or served as a volunteer in the past six months; display the highest ethical standards; and maintain a GPA of at least 3.0 as an undergraduate student or 3.5 as a graduate student.
+Documentation of volunteer activity is required.